jonreid/OCMockito/README.md

 ![mockito](http://docs.mockito.googlecode.com/hg/latest/org/mockito/logo.jpg)

-OCMockito enables mocks creation, verification and stubbing.
+OCMockito supports creation, verification and stubbing of mock objects.

+Key differences from OCMock:

+* Mock objects are always "nice," recording their calls instead of throwing exceptions about unspecified invocations.
+This makes tests less brittle.

+* No expect-run-verify, making tests more readable.
+Mock objects record their calls, then you verify the methods you want.

+* Verification failures are reported as unit test failures, identifying specific lines instead of throwing exceptions.
+This makes it easier to identify failures.
+(It also keeps the pre-iOS 5 Simulator from crashing.)

 Mac and iOS
 ===========

-OCMockito is supported for both Mac and iOS development.
+OCMockito supports both Mac and iOS development.

 __Mac:__